Lillo2711/PicoMemcard-Rewired/README.md

 # **Pico mmc+ Rewired**

-This project is a simple rewire , or maybe a Re-pinned version , of the project #PicoMemcard – Simplified Fork (Button + WS2812 Edition) , it simply aim to take alberonisse project (Button + WS2812 Edition) and repinned it to comply with the original pin set from https://github.com/dangiu/PicoMemcard (or simply dangiu's original project) , cause i have already my Pico mmc Board and i don't want to trash my old PCB cause alberonisse like other pin instead the original.
+This project is a simple rewire , or maybe a Re-pinned version , of the project #PicoMemcard – Simplified Fork (Button + WS2812 Edition) , it simply aim to take alberonisse project (Button + WS2812 Edition) and repinned it to comply with the original pin set from https://github.com/dangiu/PicoMemcard (or simply dangiu's original project) , cause i have already my Pico mmc Board and i don't want to it cause alberonisse like other pin instead the original.
 Before doing anything stupid check the wiring of your project if it comply with Dangiu's original schematic ,then remember it remove the controller combination and add a phisical button on pin 3 and pin Gnd for Raspberry pi pico , and pin 4 and pin Gnd for Rp2040.

 Below is the original document , i have changed the schematic to comply with the original by Dangiu.